TUMFTM/sim_BTMS/README.md

 ### Basic steps

- - All the individual steps get called from the script *main_sim_BTMS.m* and also are thorougly documented there.
+ - All the individual steps get called from the script *main_sim_BTMS_1_system_setup.m* and also are documented there.

  - During the simulation some info is written to the command window.
 This looks like this (except):
 	```